nelson-n/nelson-n.github.io/_posts/2023-01-07-Map-Takeaways.md

 categories: Philosophy Metaphysics
 ---

+V0.2

 * Update footnote numbers.
 * "A border marks an inside and an outside." - Jean Luc Nancy
     - Connection to the map and the territory as an analogy.

-* GA = f(nature, nurture)
+    - Weave the idea of map, territory, edge cases (borders) throughout the piece.
+    - "We return again to the border of the human territory."

+This work is an attempt to feel out the edge cases (the borders of the human) to get a sense of the actual "physical" limits placed on existence, the first principles of existence.
+Though we rarely exist anywhere close to the limits of this territory due to a combination of social and biological factors, these limits give us a concrete guide to existence and allow us to reason about how we should be existing within the territory of the human.
+- Mapping the border
+We can map out the border, thereby identifying the total domain space that is the territory, but what we cannot do it prescribe where one should position themselves within that territory without falling into normative wisdom.
+However, by identifying the borders this piece hopes to help inform where within the territory one should live.

+    What is love?
+How does it fit into the map?
+- “Love unveils finitude” 98
+- Love = understanding that you aren’t the Universe?

 ### Foreward - The Universal and the Human

 This piece takes the framework of [*A Map of the Universe*](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4077540) (Berger & Rayl 2022) and distills the findings from that paper into a set of principal takeaways.
 The goal of this exercise is twofold.
 1) Create a list of fundamental findings that may be efficiently referenced.
 2) Provide a set of insights that are grounded in a rigorous metaphysical framework.

 Why engage in such a *vain* pursuit?[^1] For one, philosophy and metaphysics is *naturally* complicated and often results in the running of intellectual circles.[^1] While this is one of the problems that we attempt to address in *A Map of the Universe*, the constraints of human compute and memory often result in one having to tediously re-examine all accumulated knowledge and priors when attempting to address any problem with a philosophical bent to it.
-By compressing a set of findings to a level that may be readily accessed, this post serves a way to remain intellectually consistent without having to repeat past work.
-Second, for all that philosophy and metaphysics offers, it rarely informs how one should act.
+By compressing a set of philosophical findings to a level that may be readily accessed, this post serves a way to remain intellectually consistent without having to repeat past work.

-When reasoning about philosophy and metaphysics one often finds themselves nevigating between two disparate modalities, the Universal and the human, each with their own geography and rules of engagement.
-While these two modalities are inherently linked via the Universe generating signals for humans to perceive, it is difficult to bridge between these two foreign territories.

-The Universal appears to us as a vast and ordered land, characterized by a set of clear and rigorous laws.
-However, due to the limitations of the human we can only reason about the rough boundaries of these laws, the principal components of its form.
-Meanwhile, the territory of the human is best characterized as a disorienting sensory overload of words, emotions, perceived phenomena, and competing interests.
-It is a territory colored by the totality of human history, and any clarity is a fleeting mirage in the face of language, morality, community, politics, and the detritus of evolution.
-This piece attempt to draw a clearer connection between the Universal and the human.

-In a philosophically consistent world, all actions would be motivated by a rigorous philosophy that is informed by Universal truths.
-Where possible, this piece attempts to draw a line between findings in the *Map* and implementable heuristics.

 In short, this is a compression exercise.
 Just as all of human existence is a compression exercise.[^1]

+Second, for all that philosophy and metaphysics offers, it rarely informs how one should act.
+When reasoning about philosophy and metaphysics one often finds themselves nevigating between two disparate modalities, the Universal and the human.
+While these two modalities are inherently linked, it is difficult to bridge between these foreign territories.
+The Universal appears to us as a vast and ordered land, characterized by a minimal set of clear and rigorous laws.
+However, due to the limitations of the language we can only reason about the rough boundaries of these laws, and calls to the Universal for answers are returned with silence and indifference.
+Meanwhile, the human deals in the domain of words, wisdom, perceived phenomenon, and incompleteness.
+It is a territory colored by the totality of human history, and any clarity is a fleeting mirage in the face of language, morality, community, politics, and the detritus of evolution.[^1] An excess of energy where uncertainly increases linearly with examination, the human is no place to go looking for objective truths.
+This piece attempts to draw a clear connection between the Universal and the human at the places where the laws of the Universal share a boundary with the phenomena of the human.
+An attempt to cut through the confusion and circuity of the human towards a clarity that we can cite as *Universally* true and carry with us through the disorienting territory of the human.
+Given that this work attempts to clearly demarcate where the Universal and the human stand apart and where they overlap, these concepts of "at the human level" and "at the Universal level" continually recur.

 This piece does not make any arguments, does not try to prove itself, and does not reference anything other than the *Map*.
 I do not hope to convince anyone of anything, I merely wish to think through the implications of what has already been posited in the *Map* and clarify things for myself and those who have the same insights as me.
-For rigorous proofs of any of the bold statements made below, one may refer to the full text of *A Map of the Universe*.
-If it is not immediately obvious where these foundational statements are placed, one may consider the usage the word "necessarily" to be a signal for a bold statement that will be a fundamental to the forthcoming postulation.
+For rigorous proofs of any of the statements made below, one may refer to the full text of *A Map of the Universe*.

 The principal ideas dicussed are as follows: